optimagic-dev/optimagic/docs/source/optimization/dashboard.rst

 Implementation
 ---------------

-The dashboard is implemented using a Bokeh Server which is run in a separate process parallel to the optimization.
-After the optimization terminates, the updates to the dashboard are stopped, but the bokeh server will keep running such that interactive features of the plots can still be used.
+The dashboard is implemented using a bokeh Server.

+As the dashboard only relies on the database, you can create dashboards for any running, succeeded or failed optimization.